 The architects at R. McGhee & Associates ensured that the facility is compliant with the Americans for Disabilities Act and utilized an environmentally friendly design.
 Special thanks to our Capital Campaign Committee and the supporters who made this milestone possible.

-An innovative transitional-to-permanent housing program that builds survivors financial skills and credit
+An innovative transitional-to-permanent housing program that builds survivors skills and self-dependency

-MSP’s transitional-to-permanent housing program, RISE (Reaching Independence through Survivor Empowerment) help families fleeing from domestic violence in DC move from crisis and homelessness to safety and stability.
-In this one year model, MSP staff provides case management and education on financial responsibility and life planning.
-Additionally, during the year of participation, rental payments are subsidized by MSP on a gradually declining scale, and trained MSP staff will provide ongoing support and referrals to clients, as they pursue goals in an autonomous environment.
-Families will have the option to remain in the homes they have built for themselves after exiting the program, promoting long-term self-sufficiency and freedom from abuse.
+MSP’s transitional-to-permanent housing program, RISE (Reaching Independence through Survivor Empowerment) helps families fleeing from domestic violence move from crisis and homelessness to safety and stability.
+In this one year program, MSP staff provide case management and resources on financial responsibility, life planning and other supportive services.
+During the year of participation, rental payments are paid by MSP and MSP staff provide ongoing support and referrals to clients as they pursue goals in an autonomous environment.
+The goal is to provide a foundation to allow RISE families to be able to have the option to remain in the homes they have built for themselves after exiting the program, promoting long-term self-sufficiency and freedom from abuse.

 Clients benefit from ongoing contact with case-management staff to support them in their independence, including counseling, referrals to community-based services, and advocacy.

 Upon exiting the residential and non-residential programs, clients benefit from ongoing contact with case-management staff to support them in their independence.
-Services include counseling, referrals to community-based services, and advocacy as needed for a minimum of 90 days.
+Services include counseling, referrals to community-based services, and advocacy as needed.
 Our goal is to provide active outreach and assist clients in building long-term supportive systems within their communities, to reduce the likelihood of future victimization.